 It may be similar to the published version in content, but it will differ in appearance to the published version.
 For example, it may not have the publisher's/journal's logos or formatting choices.
 It may be in either Word or PDF format.

-The Repository will clearly state that the PDF attached is the post-print; however, all information (including the citation) will refer to the published version, and where possible a link to the published version (for example in a database) will be supplied.
+The UWA Profiles and Research Repository will clearly state that the PDF attached is the post-print; however, all information (including the citation) will refer to the published version, and where possible a link to the published version (for example in a database) will be supplied.

 The University grants no end-user rights beyond those which are provided by the Australian Copyright Act 1968.

-Users may make use of the material in the Repository providing due attribution is given and the use is in accordance with the Copyright Act 1968.
-Materials in the Repository cannot be re-communicated (for example, posted on another website) in their entirety, as this will infringe copyright.
+Users may make use of the material in the UWA Profiles and Research Repository providing due attribution is given and the use is in accordance with the Copyright Act 1968.
+Materials in the UWA Profiles and Research Repository cannot be re-communicated (for example, posted on another website) in their entirety, as this will infringe copyright.

-Should a publisher or an author raise a complaint by emailing email@example.com, that their copyright is being infringed by the Repository, the full text work in question will be immediately withdrawn from public access while the complaint is being investigated.
+Should a publisher or an author raise a complaint by emailing [email protected], that their copyright is being infringed by the UWA Profiles and Research Repository, the full text work in question will be immediately withdrawn from public access while the complaint is being investigated.
 All investigations arising from a take down request will be done in accordance with the University's Take-Down Procedures.